 While Sunday's longer "Trachten und Schuetenumzug" parade began as part of the silver wedding anniversary celebrations for, the by then, King Ludwig I and his Queen in 1835.
 Around 9,000 traditionally costumed participants from across Germany and neighboring European countries take part in the seven kilometer long "The Procession of The Costume and Riflemen".

-Both processions are led by Munich's city mascot for the last 800 years, "Munchener Kindl", said to be the inspiration behind the Munchkins in the children’s tale The Wonderful Wizard of Oz, and who was originally portrayed as one of the monks believed to have been the first inhabitants of Munich.
-"Muenchen", the city's name in German, means "Of Monks".
+Both processions are led by Munich's city mascot for the last 800 years, "Münchener Kindl", said to be the inspiration behind the Munchkins in the children’s tale The Wonderful Wizard of Oz, and was originally portrayed as one of the monks believed to have been the first inhabitants of Munich.
+"München", the city's name in German, means "Of Monks".

-However these days Oktoberfest Muenchener Kindl is a young woman, her costume based on a monk’s habit, and chosen from amongst the daughters of those associated with the festival.
+However these days Oktoberfest Münchener Kindl is a young woman, her costume based on a monk’s habit, and chosen from among the daughters of those associated with the festival.

-With its fourteen circus sized tents, all with their own distinct personalities, it is known as the biggest "Volksfest", peoples festival, in the world, and each year receives around seven million visitors, with more than 15 percent tourists from outside Germany.
-And they eat their way through over a hundred oxen, half a million chickens and 60,000 pork knuckles (Sweine Haxen), just a few of the many "delicacies" on offer, and drink 1,000,000 liters of water and lemonade.
+With its fourteen circus sized tents, all with their own distinct personalities, it is known as the biggest "Volksfest", people's festival, in the world, and has around seven million visitors every year, with more than 15 percent tourists from outside Germany.
+They eat their way through over a hundred oxen, half a million chickens and 60,000 pork knuckles (Sweine Haxen), just a few of the many "delicacies" on offer, and drink 1,000,000 liters of water and lemonade.

 As well as over 7,000,000 liters of Oktoberfest beer, which must be brewed within Munich's city limits and by far the most popular is the specially brewed "Wiesn Maerzen".
-Maerzen Bier, "March Beer", brewed in late winter and spring and with a higher alcohol content as the ingredients were adjusted to allow it to "keep", through the warm weather.
+Maerzen Bier, "March Beer", brewed in late winter and spring and with a higher alcohol content as the ingredients are adjusted to allow it to "keep", through the warm weather.
 A 16th century Bavarian law stipulated beer could only be brewed from St. Michael's Day, 29th September, until St. George's Day, 23rd April.
 The casks were then emptied and filled with fresh beer from the newly harvested grain and hops.
-The timing, and need for empty casks, meant the concept of local autumn beer fests, and ultimately Oktoberfest, came about.
+It was the timing, and need for empty casks, which began the concept of local autumn beer fests, and ultimately Oktoberfest.